-Recently I suggested developing a lead magnet for one of my clients.
+Recently I suggested developing lead magnets for one of my clients.

 “But aren’t those things pretty worthless at this point?” the client asked me.

 As I dug deeper into this client’s views on lead magnets, I learned that they have downloaded several lead magnets and have not been impressed.

 We’ve reached the saturation point with lead magnets as we did with infographics.
 They’ve become so popular that people have made them a low-budget part of their marketing.

 And as these diluted versions of lead magnets have begun to permeate the internet, other high-quality handouts are losing some of their impact.

 But that’s not to say that lead magnets are no longer important just because there are so many terrible ones.